 If there's one historic house to visit in Cambridge, this is it.
 Henry Wadsworth Longfellow, the poet whose stirring tales of the Village Blacksmith, Evangeline, Hiawatha, and Paul Revere's midnight ride thrilled 19th-century America, once lived in this elegant mansion.
-One of several original Tory Row homes on Brattle Street, the house was built in 1759 by John Vassall Jr., and George Washington lived here during the Siege of Boston from July 1775 to April 1776.
+One of several original Tory Row homes on Brattle Street, the house was built in 1759 by John Vassall Jr., and George Washington lived (and slept!) here during the Siege of Boston from July 1775 to April 1776.
 Longfellow first boarded here in 1837 and later received the house as a gift from his father-in-law on his marriage to Frances Appleton, who burned to death here in an accident in 1861.
 For 45 years Longfellow wrote his famous verses here and filled the house with the exuberant spirit of his own work and that of his literary circle, which included Ralph Waldo Emerson, Nathaniel Hawthorne, and Charles Sumner, an abolitionist senator.
-Longfellow died in 1882, but his presence in the house lives on—from the Longfellow family
+Longfellow died in 1882, but his presence in the house lives on—from the Longfellow

-furniture to the wallpaper to the books on the shelves (many the poet's own).
+family furniture to the wallpaper to the books on the shelves (many the poet's own).
 The home is preserved and run by the National Park Service; free 45-minute guided tours of the house are offered hourly.
 The formal garden is the perfect place to relax.
 Longfellow Park, across the street, is the place to stand to take photos of the house.
 The park was created to preserve the view immortalized in the poet's "To the River Charles."